 Banks are normally open on working days between 10 a.m. and 5 p.m.

-In Poland, many ATM’s operate 24 hours a day.
+In Poland, ATMs operate 24 hours a day.
 They can normally be found near such places as banks, railway stations, airports, supermarkets, town center, etc.

 Payment by credit card

 The use of credit cards in Poland is widely accepted.
 You can pay by card in supermarkets and most shops.
-However, there may be required a minimum value of the transaction (typically approx. 10 PLN).
-The most widely used cards are Europay International, MasterCard International, Visa International, and American Express are the most widely used cards.
+MasterCard International, Visa International, Europay International, and American Express are the most widely used cards.
 In most places you can also use paypass.